CoinTrailApp/CoinTrailApp/faq.md

 - Tweet at [@CoinTrailApp](http://twitter.com/CoinTrailApp)
 - File a ticket on [Github](https://github.com/CoinTrailApp/TaxCalculator)

+## Release

+**CoinTrail** releases a new update to the iOS App Store every 2 weeks, with more integrations, features, enhancements and bug fixes.

 ## Integration

 **CoinTrail** provides an intuitive interface to import or sync transactions from exchanges, mining pools and wallets: